-Francesca Dominici email@example.com My main research focuses on developing statistical methods for integrating and analyzing large and heterogeneous datasets to evaluate the health impacts of new discoveries and interventions.
-I am committed to: 1) advance statistics by disseminating new methodology that better accounts for confounding and model misspecification in drawing inferences from large observational studies; and 2) apply the newly developed methodology to large and complex databases to address critical questions in public health and to impact policy.
-Articles: PubMed, Google Scholar.
+Francesca Dominici -- Professor and Senior Associate Dean of Research (co-PI) email@example.com Francesca Dominici is a Professof of Biostatistics in the Department of Biostatistics and Senior Associate Dean in the Office of the Dean at Harvard School of Public Health.
+Her main research focuses on developing statistical methods for integrating and analyzing large and heterogeneous datasets to evaluate the health impacts of new discoveries and interventions.
+She is committed to: 1) advancing statistics by disseminating new methodology that better accounts for confounding and model misspecification in drawing inferences from large observational studies; and 2) applying the newly developed methodology to large and complex databases to address critical questions in public health and to impact policy.

 Xabier Garcia-De-Albeniz - Research Associate firstname.lastname@example.org Xabier Garcia-De-Albeniz is a Research Associate in the Department of Epidemiology in the Department of Epidemiology at Harvard School of Public Health.
 A Medical Oncologist trained in Barcelona, Garcia-De-Albeniz earned his Sc.M. in Epidemiology from Harvard in 2012.
 He is a member of the board of the cooperative group GEMCAD (Multidisciplinary Spanish Group for GI malignancies research) where I collaborate designing and analyzing clinical research.
 His research interest moves towards any methodology that may help improving patient care as fast and accurately as possible.